 At the beginning of June 2008 I sent an e-mail to Dr Leon Eisenberg, a former child psychiatrist, and a man of philosophy and science:

-Dr Eisenberg was then 89 years old and I wanted to convey how important his writings had been for me:
+Dr Eisenberg was then 89 years old and I wanted to convey how important his writings had been for me as a doctor of medicine.

 A year later Leon Eisenberg died.